Last updated: October 2022

 Choosing a Home Study Mode

-Another factor to consider when figuring out what works for you: Try to discover the most helpful mode of home study.
-In today’s post-pandemic world, when most of us continue working and studying remotely, it means a lot.
+Another factor to consider when figuring out what productivity tips work for you: Try to discover the most helpful mode of home study.
+In today’s post-pandemic world, when most of us continue working and studying remotely, productivity tips for working from home mean a lot.

 - Self-study: To be successful in self-studying, students need to ensure they create a designated and secluded study area, keep a computer at hand, and make sure they have tools necessary for note-taking.